Denzel Mims: New York Jets

-Mims was drafted by the New York Jets in the second round of the 2020 NFL Draft as the 59th overall pick.
+Mims was selected by the New York Jets in the second round of the 2020 NFL draft as the 59th overall pick.
 After missing most of training camp due to a hamstring injury, he was placed on injured reserve on September 15, 2020.
 He was activated on October 24 and made his NFL debut in Week 7 against the Buffalo Bills and had four receptions for 42 receiving yards.
 He missed the team's week 14 game due to a personal issue, and returned to the team after the game.